top of page

 BIOGRAPHY

-Cannestra received her BFA in Communication Design from the Milwaukee Institute of Art & Design in 2006 and her MFA from the University of Wisconsin-Madison in 2015.
-Since receiving her MFA she has been performing and exhibiting internationally, participating in events such as the 2016 TransArt Triennial in Germany, ChaShaMa pop-up at the One World Trade Center in New York City, the 2017 TRIO: Biennial in Rio de Janeiro, and the 58th Venice Biennial in the Grenada Pavilion.
-In 2024 she installed two solo exhibitions; "I must be missing something" at Bliss Gallery in Waukesha, WI, and "The Body Problem" at Trout Museum of Art in Appleton, WI.
+Cannestra received her BFA in Communication Design from the Milwaukee Institute of Art & Design in 2006 and her MFA in Studio Art from the University of Wisconsin–Madison in 2015.
+Since completing her MFA, she has exhibited and performed nationally and internationally, including the TransArt Triennial in Germany (2016), a ChaShaMa pop-up at One World Trade Center in New York City, the TRIO: Trio-Biennial in Rio de Janeiro (2017), and the 58th Venice Biennial in the Grenada Pavilion.

 bottom of page